Lasagne/Lasagne/README.rst

 * Transparency: don't try to hide Theano behind abstractions.
 Functions and methods should return Theano expressions and standard Python / numpy data types where possible.

 * Focus: follow the Unix philosophy of "do one thing and do it well", with a strong focus on feed-forward neural networks.

+* Pragmatism: making common use cases easy is more important than supporting every possible use case out of the box.